open-telemetry/oteps/text/trace/0170-sampling-probability.md

 number of spans.

-This applies to other forms of telemetry that happen (i.e., are caused) within a context carrying parent trace sampling probability.
-For example, we may record log events and metrics exemplars with adjusted counts equal to the inverse of the current parent trace sampling probability when they are produced.
+This applies to other forms of telemetry that happen (i.e., are caused) within a context carrying parent sampling probability.
+For example, we may record log events and metrics exemplars with adjusted counts equal to the inverse of the current parent sampling probability when they are produced.

 This technique allows translating spans and logs to metrics without first locating their root span, a significant performance advantage